mortonprod/altmakes-website/content/_index.md

 servicesDescription2: After following various patterns over the years and either occasionally altering them to suit my needs or not being able to find exactly what I was after, I started to create my own patterns.
-Links or credits to all the patterns I have followed from others are detailed in the individual pages below, and all of my own patterns are available to buy on my Etsy shop.
+Links or credits to all the patterns I have followed from others are detailed in the individual item pages (see creations below), and all of my own patterns are available to buy on my Etsy shop (linked towards the bottom of the page).
 servicesTitle3: Tutorials
-servicesDescription3: "From learning only the basics from a young age and not picking my needles and hooks back up until fairly recently, I am still learning every day and discovering my own preferred way of doing things.
+servicesDescription3: "From learning only the basics from a young age and not picking my needles and hooks back up a few years ago, I am still learning every day and discovering my own preferred way of doing things.
 Here, I will share some of the most useful things I have picked up and a couple of tips and how - tos.
 If there's anything in particular you would like to know but I've not got anything listed about it, please feel free to get in touch via the contact form at the bottom of the page. "
 etsyLink: https://www.etsy.com/shop/altmakes
 instagramLink: https://www.instagram.com/alt.makes
 pinterestLink: https://www.pinterest.co.uk